SteelCaptain/solidwm/README.md

 Edit config.mk to suit your system.

-Run the following command to build and install solidwm:
+Run the following command to build and install SolidWM:

     make clean install

-# Running solidwm
+# Running SolidWM

-Add the following line to your .xinitrc to start solidwm using startx:
+Add the following line to your .xinitrc to start SolidWM using startx:

     exec solidwm

 xsession files are installed for XDG compliant display managers such as lightdm or GDM.

-In order to connect solidwm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:
+In order to connect SolidWM to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:

     DISPLAY=:1 exec solidwm

 # Configuration

-solidwm aims to be entirely configurable without rebuilding it.
+SolidWM aims to be entirely configurable without rebuilding it.

-solidwm can be configured through xresources and its signal interface.
+SolidWM can be configured through xresources and its signal interface.

 An external keybinding daemon is suggested for lauching external programs.